sitilge/propeller/README.md

 </database>
 ````

-Now it is time to build the `Models` - the backbone of Propel and Propeller
+Now it is time to build models - the backbone of Propel and Propeller.
+Models will be stored under `src/Config/Database/Models`

 ````
 propel model:build